 It’s good to have friends in high places.
-Fort Collins, at just under a mile, certainly fits the bill.
+At just under a mile above sea level, Fort Collins certainly fits the bill.
 We put this guide together with the help of our buddy Willy Tarango, New Belgium brewer and the subject of this fascinating interview, who spent his day off showing us around town.
 We found a lot to love: friendly people, solid beer, and good vibes.

 Choice City Butcher & Deli

 11:00 AM — It’s a deli.
 That serves rare beer.
 ‘Nuff said.

 Craft Beer Cellar